-Government means the Lexington-Fayette Urban County Government, an urban county government and political subdivision of the Commonwealth of Kentucky created pursuant to Chapter 67A of the Kentucky Revised Statutes.
+Government means the Lexington-Fayette Urban County Government, an Urban County Government and political subdiv. of the Commonwealth of Kentucky created pursuant to Chapter 67A of the Kentucky Revised Statutes.

 Greenway means any area designated as a greenway in the comprehensive plan, as amended.